 As the aqueduct project wound down, Dr. Garfield prepared to leave his desert hospital and start a solo practice in Los Angeles.
 But he got a call from another industrialist.
-This time, the problem was providing health care to 6,500 workers and their families at the largest construction site in history — The Grand Coulee Dam being built by Henry J. Kaiser.
+This time, the problem was providing health care to 6,500 workers and their families at the largest construction site in history: the Grand Coulee Dam, being built by Henry J. Kaiser.

 Excited by the possibilities, Dr. Garfield put his solo practice plans on hold.
 He turned the existing run-down hospital into a state-of-the-art treatment facility and recruited a team of doctors to work in a “prepaid group practice.”
 The method again was a smashing success and a big hit with the workers and their families.
 But as the dam neared completion in 1941, it seemed once again that the grand experiment was reaching an end.

 When the war came to an end, the shipyard workforce fell from 90,000 to just 13,000 employees in only a few months.
 Only about a dozen of the 75 members of the medical group remained.
 But Dr. Garfield wanted to keep practicing his new form of health care delivery, and Kaiser wanted the plan to continue as well.
 Therefore, on July 21, 1945, the Permanente Health Plan officially opened to the public.
 In 10 years, enrollment surpassed 300,000 members in Northern California.
 In these early years, the success of the health plan was largely the result of support from unions.
-Two unions — the International Longshoremen’s and Warehousemen’s Union and the Retail Clerks Union — were the driving force behind bringing the health plan to Los Angeles.
+Two unions — the International Longshore and Warehouse Union and the Retail Clerks Union — were the driving force behind bringing the health plan to Los Angeles.